— Updated: January 2023 —

 The ODI is a not-for-profit organisation that has expertise, a strong voice, and influence in our field.
 Our mission is to work with companies and governments to build an open, trustworthy data ecosystem, where people can make better decisions using data and manage any harmful impacts.

 Supporting this mission will take a broad and diverse body of evidence and knowledge.
-That is why we conduct research, often in close collaboration with partners and funders.
-It is also why we have been developing a scheme to support scholars researching topics relevant to our domain and mission.
+That is why we conduct such wide-ranging research, often in close collaboration with partners and funders.
+It is also why we have been developing a programme to support scholars researching topics relevant to our domain and mission.

-In late 2020, we welcomed a small pilot cohort of research fellows.
-The pilot offered our research fellows the opportunity to work with the ODI team and be connected to the businesses, public sector bodies and other organisations that are part of ODI’s network.
+The ODI Research Fellowship programme offers researchers the opportunity to work with the ODI team and be connected to the businesses, public sector bodies and other organisations that are part of the ODI’s network.

-We are now opening applications to join us as part of the first 2021 cohort of ODI research fellows.
+We are currently welcoming applications to join us as an ODI research fellow.